ccnmtl/dentalofficelocation-pack/README.md

 ```

 #### Configuration
 The interactive will alert the user on page navigation if the activity is not yet complete.
-To turn off this behavior, add an ```quiet=1``` parameter to the url.
+To turn off this behavior, add a ```quiet=1``` parameter to the url.
 For example:

 ```
 <code>